-- the Unitary Patent and - · the Unified Patent Court.
+- 1. the Unitary Patent (UP) and - 2. the Unified Patent Court (UPC).

-The Preparatory Committee for this new system expects that a "sunrise period" for filing opt-outs will start some months before the system takes effect.
+A "sunrise period" for filing opt outs from the UPC's jurisdiction will start three to four months before the system takes effect, and will therefore start in only a few months' time.